-June 1st marked the beginning of the Atlantic hurricane season, making no time better than the present the right time to prepare yourself and your pets for the storm season ahead.
+As we reach the peak of the Atlantic hurricane season, there’s no time better than the present to prepare yourself and your pets for the storm season ahead.

 Hurricane Katrina, Harvey, and Maria (among others) taught us the hard way that the safety of our animals must be made a priority in the event of a disaster.
 We know we must make preparations now-before the storm- in order to avoid chaos and confusion later.